A branching particle system as a model of semipushed fronts: Introduction

 and hence,

-We say that $p_t$ is the density of the BBM with branching rate $r(x)$, drift $-\mu$ and killed at $0$ and $L$ in the sense that, starting with a single particle at $x$, the expected number of particle in a Borel subset $B$ a time $t$ is given by $\int_B p_t(x,y)dy$.
-From these observations, $\mu$ will be chosen in such a way that the loss of mass in $p_t$ is controlled.
-Yet, we will prove that for $\rho>\rho_1$, a positive and isolated generalised eigenvalue $\linf$ emerges as $L\to \infty$.
-Therefore, we will choose $\mu$ such that
+We say that $p_t$ is the density of the BBM with branching rate $r(x)$ and drift $-\mu$, killed at $0$ and $L$, in the sense that, starting with a single particle at $x$, the expected number of particles in a Borel subset $B$ at time $t$ is given by $\int_B p_t(x,y)dy$.
+Based on these observations, $\mu$ is chosen in such a way that the mass loss in $p_t$ stays controlled.
+Yet we will prove in Section \ref{sec:spec} that, for $\rho>\rho_1$, a positive and isolated generalised eigenvalue $\linf$ emerges as $L\to \infty$.
+Therefore we will choose $\mu$ such that

 as stated in \eqref{def:mu}.
-We will prove in Section \ref{sec:spec} that this definition is equivalent to \eqref{def:murho}.
-In the case where $\rho<\rho_1$, the sequence $(\lambda_i^L)$ converges to a non positive continuous spectrum, in particular $\linf=0$, so that $\mu=1$.
+We will prove in Section \ref{sec:spec} that this definition is equivalent to \eqref{def:murho}, see Lemma \ref{eigenvlocasymp}.
+In the case where $\rho<\rho_1$, the sequence $(\lambda_i^L)$ converges to a non-positive continuous spectrum.
+In particular, $\linf=0$, so that $\mu=1$.
+For $\rho>\rho_1$ and sufficiently large $t$, we show that